 Warren C. Fry

 Warren C. Fry moved to Roanoke in 2010 after working with Community High School faculty and area cultural workers during the 2009 and 2010 Marginal Arts Festivals.
 He is a graduate of the Columbus College of Art and Design, and earned an M.F.A. in Event and Performance from Rutgers University in 2007.
 Prior to joining Community High, Warren taught art history at Bergen Community College and William Fleming High School.
 His creative practice encompasses writing, performance, game design and comedy.
 He participates in a number of experimental, creative networks.
-At Community High School Warren currently serves as Afternoon Coordinator, co-organizer of Liminal alternative artspace and teaches classes in the Arts and Humanities.
+At Community High School Warren currently serves as Afternoon Coordinator and co-organizer of Liminal Station, and teaches classes in the Arts and Humanities.